Samitier/advent-of-code-2021/src/06/README.md

 In this example, after 18 days, there are a total of 26 fish.
 After 80 days, there would be a total of 5934.

 Find a way to simulate lanternfish.
 How many lanternfish would there be after 80 days?

+--- Part Two ---
+Your device's communication system is correctly detecting packets, but still isn't working.
+It looks like it also needs to look for messages.

+A start-of-message marker is just like a start-of-packet marker, except it consists of 14 distinct characters rather than 4.

+Here are the first positions of start-of-message markers for all of the above examples:

+mjqjpqmgbljsphdztnvjfqwrcgsmlb: first marker after character 19
+bvwbjplbgvbhsrlpgdmjqwftvncz: first marker after character 23
+nppdvjthqldpwncqszvftbrmjlhg: first marker after character 23
+nznrnfrfntjfmvfwmzdfjlvtqnbhcprsg: first marker after character 29
+zcfzfwzzqfrljwzlrfnpqdbhtmscgvjw: first marker after character 26 How many characters need to be processed before the first start-of-message marker is detected?